KhronosGroup/glslang/README.md

 ## Building (CMake)

-Instead of building manually, you can also download the binaries for your platform directly from the [master-tot release][master-tot-release] on GitHub.
+Instead of building manually, you can also download the binaries for your platform directly from the [main-tot release][main-tot-release] on GitHub.
-Those binaries are automatically uploaded by the buildbots after successful testing and they always reflect the current top of the tree of the master branch.
+Those binaries are automatically uploaded by the buildbots after successful testing and they always reflect the current top of the tree of the main branch.

 ### Dependencies